Need tips for how to organize your home office?

-So, to help you set up a distinct home office space that propels you into an inspired workflow, we’re dishing out our best home office organization ideas.
+To help clear your desk clutter and set up an organized home office space that propels you into an inspired workflow, check out our best home office organization ideas.

 **Click to auto scroll by section

-Everyone knows a quiet and distraction-free home office is best, but consider all of the nitty-gritty details like the number of electrical outlets your gadgets require, the square feet of your desk(s), what type of lighting you work best in, or if you need to welcome clients.
+Everyone knows a quiet and distraction-free home office is best, but consider details like the number of electrical outlets your gadgets require, the square feet of your desk(s), what type of lighting you work best in, or if you need to welcome clients.

 🎨Your home office environment should echo your job requirements.
 A designer may need extra desk space and creative design, while a psychiatrist may want more seating with shelves to display books.
 Create your office essentials list based on you and your employer’s expectations.

 If you haven’t heard of Marie Kondo’s philosophy of only keeping what brings you joy, then this might be the last wagon for you to hop on.